2019 San Jose del Monte local elections

 Local elections were held in San Jose del Monte, Bulacan on May 13, 2019 within the Philippine general election.
 The voters will elect for the elective local posts in the city: the congressman, the mayor, vice mayor, and six councilors in two districts.

 Background

 List of certified candidates running for seats in San Jose del Monte.

-Incumbent congresswoman Rida Robes is running for her second term under the banner of the PDP–Laban.
+Incumbent congresswoman Florida Robes is running for her second term under the banner of the PDP–Laban.
 Her opponent is incumbent councilor Irene del Rosario.
 Incumbent mayor Arthur Robes is running for his second term under the banner of his own party, Arangkada San Joseño.
 His opponent is former mayor Reynaldo San Pedro, who is running under the PFP.

 Results

 Representative

 Incumbent Congresswoman Florida Robes is running for her second term against incumbent councilor Irene del Rosario.